sarahciston/intersectionalai/posts/Glossary.md

 *[adversity]:
 *[bias]: In a machine learning problem, bias is the technical definition for XXXXX. | In social situations, bias occurs XXXXXX.
 *[code of conduct]: Usually written together by a group, these guidelines outline expectations for behavior and procedures for when members of a community don't meet those expectations.
 While some argue for structureless, free-speech zones online, many counter that a lack of guidelines highlights power dynamics existing in broader culture (Dunbar-Hester 2020).
+*[machine learning]: A subset of AI, these are "systems that improve their performance in a given task with more and more experience or data" (Elements of AI).[^EAI]